 The best way to protect important habitat and species is to acquire and manage land that provides the necessary habitat for important species.
+Several properties containing and adjacent to a known Great Blue Heron rookery in west Olympia have been purchased by the Olympia Ecosystems Coalition for that purpose.

-The Planning Commission also discussed ways in which the City could pursue these approaches.
+In its previous deliberations, the Planning Commission also discussed ways in which the City could pursue non-regulatory approaches.
 For example, the City's existing Habitat Stewardship and Parks programs could include consideration of locally important species and habitats as part of acquisition and stewardship programs.